-Our blackened cod recipe uses our homemade blackening seasoning to create the perfect crust on the outside and a flaky inside.
-The Cajun-style seasoning can be made mild or spicy, so don't shy away from its bold flavor.
+This blackened cod recipe uses my homemade Cajun seasoning to create the perfect crust on the outside and a flaky inside.
+The seasoning can be made mild or spicy, so don't shy away from its bold flavor.
+I suggest making it in a cast iron skillet for an easy weeknight dinner.

 This post may include affiliate links.
 Please read my disclosure policy.